stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Consider using [Ruff](https://docs.astral.sh/ruff/), which provides both code formatting and quality checks for Python code.
 [Black](https://black.readthedocs.io/en/stable/) was the most popular code formatting tool for Python before the release of Ruff.

-Use pre-commit hooks to run the formatting tool before each commit to source control.
+Use Git hooks to run the formatting tool before each commit to source control.
 You should also run the formatting tool with your CI system, so that it rejects any code that does not match the format for your project.

 ### Use a Code Linter